 - Graduate students are strongly encouraged to obtain some teaching experience (e.g., TA, etc.) while they are in residence at UW.
 Teaching experience is an important part of training in professional development, especially for students going into careers which involve teaching.

-- The Graduate School no longer requires a minor concentration for cohorts beginning Fall 2013.
-For students began before 2013, you can chose the previous minor consisting of 9 credits taken outside the major area of concentration.
-Students have two options available in order to fulfill the minor requirement.
+- Students have two options available in order to fulfill the breath/minor requirement.
 One option is to minor in an outside department and enroll in 9 credits in only that department.
 The other option is to choose a distributed minor, which can include credits from within the psychology department, as long as they are not within your area group, as well as credits from any department outside of psychology.

 Area Group Coursework Requirements

 Same as general departmental requirements, except that students will register for the BBB proseminar in all years while in residence.